Kubernetes Tutorial for Beginners

 ----- OUTPUT TRIMMED -----

-Now that we've covered the basics of creating an object using YAML files. let's explore some of the most important kubernetes resources required to run an application.
+Now that we've covered the basics of creating an object using YAML files.
+Let's explore the Kubernetes resources required to run an application.

 Kubernetes resources